GervinFung/ts-add-js-extension/README.md

 # **ts-add-js-extension**

-Initially meant for TypeScript projects only, however, if you are lazy to add `.js` extension to your JavaScript relative import/export statement, you can use this as well.
+Initially designed for TypeScript projects exclusively, this solution also caters to those who prefer a more convenient approach when working with JavaScript.

-It add `.js` extension to each relative import and export for ES Module JavaScript, so you don't have to do it yourself, especially for TypeScript projects that targets ES Module
+By automatically appending the `.js` or `.mjs` extension to each relative import and export statement in ES Module JavaScript, you can save yourself the effort of doing it manually.

-**Note**:
+This feature is particularly beneficial for TypeScript projects that target ES Module.

-This package will automatically add `/index.js` for import/export statement whenever it should as we can omit `index` at the end of import/export
+It is worth noting that this package intelligently handles import/export statements and adds `/index.js` where necessary, allowing you to omit the explicit inclusion of index in the statement.

-Also, it will ignore for edge cases such as importing/exporting from a file named as `**.js.js`, resulting in `import * as Smth from '../**.js'`.
+Additionally, it can determine whether a file with the mjs or js extension is being imported or exported

 #### In TypeScript / JavaScript file